 Sometimes we use removable media such as CD-ROMs, floppy disks, and DVDs to install new programs to Windows.
-This is a common practice, and I think everyone using Windows is familiar to it.
+This is a common practice, and I think everyone using Windows is familiar with it.
 But what if anyone else installed some programs to your Windows without your permission, and which compromised your Windows 10?
-In such case, your Windows installation may get ruined.
+In such a case, your Windows installation may get ruined.

 Prevent installation of Programs from Removable Media Source in Windows 10

 If we configure Windows in such a way that it should not permit unknown media installation from a removable source, then it will help us to safeguard our Windows from unknown installations, thus achieving high safety.
 In this article, I’ll show you the way to prevents users from installing programs from removable media.
 If a user tries to install a program from removable media, a message appears, stating that the feature cannot be found.

 Prevent removable media source for any installation

 1] Using Local Group Policy Editor